nodejs/node/doc/guides/security-release-process.md

 * [ ] CC `oss-security@lists.openwall.com` on pre-release

-The google groups UI does not support adding a CC, until we figure out a better way forward the email you receive to `oss-security@lists.openwall.com` as a CC.
+The google groups UI does not support adding a CC, until we figure out a better way, forward the email you receive to `oss-security@lists.openwall.com` as a CC.

 * [ ] Pre-release announcement to nodejs.org blog: ***LINK TO BLOG***